projecthamster/xfce4-hamster-plugin/README.md

 `D-Bus-provides` kind of tags for automatic dependecy resolution.
 If your distribution doesn't, maybe its time to push the issue.

-The icon from hamster is reused and defaults to `hamster-applet`.
+The icon from hamster is reused and defaults to `org.gnome.Hamster.GUI`.
-If your distribution already ships the non-gnome2-panel variety, force the usage of `hamster-time-tracker` (or any other named icon that fits) by using e.g. `./configure --with-icon_name=hamster-time-tracker`.
+If your distribution ships an older version, force the usage of `hamster-applet` or `hamster-time-tracker` (or any other named icon that fits) by using e.g. `./configure --with-icon_name=hamster-time-tracker`.

 The generated .lo files are best purged since no linkage or development